Why data is the new oil for retail?

 The value of your customer data will not show up on your balance sheet or income statement, but will be a valuable asset tomorrow.
 The overall value of your brand will grow.

-If you’re a retailer and you’d like to talk about any of the loyalty program strategies outlined in this article in more detail, then get in touch with one of our team to learn more.
+If you’re a retailer and you’d like to talk about any of the loyalty program strategies outlined in this article in more detail, please get in touch with our team to learn more.
 We’ll be happy to show you examples or talk through your brand’s unique challenges.

 ABOUT THE AUTHOR: